Alaska State Fishing License AND JBER Recreational Permit are required for all fishing on JBER.

-JBER is part of the Alaska Department of Fish and Game (ADFG) Anchorage Management Area for sport fisheries.
-There are 30 stocked lakes in this management area including nine lakes on JBER (four on JBER-Richardson and five on JBER-Elmendorf).
-Stocking numbers are based on state-estimated carrying capacity and estimates of fishing pressure.
+JBER is part of ADF&G’s Anchorage Management Area for sport fisheries.
+There are 30 stocked lakes in this management area including 11 lakes on JBER (four on JBER-Richardson and seven on JBER-Elmendorf).
+Stocking numbers are based on state-estimated carrying capacity and estimated of fishing pressure.
 The stocking program has changed greatly over the years.
-Although past stocking programs released Arctic char, Arctic grayling, lake trout, and steelhead trout, the program currently stocks rainbow trout, arctic char, and landlocked Chinook salmon in JBER lakes.
+Although past stocking programs released Arctic char, Arctic grayling, lake trout, and steelhead trout, the program currently stocks rainbow trout, Arctic char, and landlocked chinook salmon in JBER lakes.

-Fish are stocked in JBER lakes most commonly between mid May and October.
-Stocking has not occured in Otter Lake since the mid 2000’s due to the discovery of northern pike in that lake.
-Current stocking levels in other JBER lakes are expected to remain at current levels, although they may be adjusted to reflect current angler use trends or fish availability.
+Fish are stocked in JBER lakes most commonly between mid-May and October.
+Stocking has not occurred in Otter Lake since the mid 2000’s due to the discovery of northern pike in that lake.
+Current stocking levels in other JBER lakes are expected to remain, although they may be adjusted to reflect current angler use trends or fish availability.

-Northern Pike are not native to southcentral Alaska (although they are native to other parts of the state).
-Illegal stocking of Pike has occured in Anchorage area lakes, including Otter Lake on JBER.
-Pike can decimate resident fish populations when introduced into waters where they are not native, reducing the quality of fishing.
-If you catch Northern Pike in JBER waters you must not release it alive.
-If you do not wish to keep it, you must turn it in to Natural Resources staff (907-384-0250 or at the Elmendorf Wildlife Education Center, 8481 19th Street).
-There is no bag limit for Pike on JBER waters.
-For more information from on invasive pike in southcentral Alaska click here to visit the ADFG website.
+NORTHERN PIKE are not native to Southcentral Alaska (although they are native to other parts of the state).
+Illegal stocking of northern pike has occurred in Anchorage area lakes, including Otter Lake on JBER (which were removed with a rotenone effort with ADF&G in 2015).
+Pike can decimate resident fish populations when introduced into waters where they are not native, thereby reducing teh quality of fishing.
+If you catch northern pike in JBER waters, you are REQUIRED to kill the fish and report it.
+If you do not wish to keep it, you are encouraged to turn it in to the JBER Natural Resources staff (907-384-3380 or firstname.lastname@example.org).
+There is no bag limit for pike on JBER waters.